Craig Windham

 Newscaster

-Craig Windham is a reporter and newscaster for NPR News.
+Craig Windham was a reporter and newscaster for NPR News.
+He passed away on February 28, 2016.

-Windham creates distinctive, sound-rich stories, and his interviews and on-air interactions with newscasters add depth and context to the news.
-His reporting is heard during daily newscasts airing on NPR's Morning Edition and All Things Considered.
+Windham created distinctive, sound-rich stories, and his interviews and on-air interactions with newscasters added depth and context to the news.
+His reporting was heard during daily newscasts airing on NPR's Morning Edition and All Things Considered.

 Before coming to NPR in 1995, Windham covered presidential campaigns, hurricanes, earthquakes and the first Persian Gulf War as national correspondent for the Unistar/RKO radio networks.
 Prior to that role, Windham was a news director at WASH-FM in Washington, D.C.